aorinevo/an-gradebook/readme.txt

 Donate link:
 Tags: GradeBook, Course Management, Education, Grades Requires at least: 3.3
-Tested up to: 3.6.1
+Tested up to: 3.8.1
-Stable tag: 1.3.1
+Stable tag: 2.0.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is a simple gradebook based on jQuery, JS, mySQL and php.
+A simple gradebook built on backbone, underscore, jQuery, JS, mySQL, and php.

 == Description ==

-After the plugin is installed, simply insert the short code [GradeBook] on any page that you would like the gradebook to appear.
+Insert the shortcode [GradeBook] anywhere you would like GradeBook to appear.

-Admin will have access to (almost) full CRUD implementation:
+Administrators will have access to:
 1) add/delete student,
 2) add/delete course,
 3) add/delete assignment.

+Students user_login is set to the first initial of their first name concatenate with their last name and user_id number, all in lowercase.
+Their password is initially set to password.

 Students will have access to:
 1) their grades, and